sampadasathe/Understanding-Fantasy-Premier-League-Player-Prices-using-Regression/README.md

 ## Data Description
 To answer these questions, we needed a comprehensive data set.
 We got our dataset from Kaggle.
 The data was for the 2017-18 season.
 The data we got was inherently messy and we had to clean it up before we could use it.
 We removed null values, impractical outliers and redundant or irrelevant columns.
 The final data set then contained the following information for each soccer player who played for the 2017-18 season:
-● Name : Name of the soccer player
+● Name : Name of the soccer player <br>
-● FPL value : The value of the soccer player in the game (in millions of pounds)
+● FPL value : The value of the soccer player in the game (in millions of pounds)<br>
-• Market Value : The value of the soccer player in real life (in millions of pounds)
+• Market Value : The value of the soccer player in real life (in millions of pounds) <br>
-• FPL points : The points that the soccer player got in the game
+• FPL points : The points that the soccer player got in the game<br>
-• Page views : Number of Wikipedia page views for the player
+• Page views : Number of Wikipedia page views for the player <br>
-• Club : The soccer club that the player plays for
+• Club : The soccer club that the player plays for<br>
 Age : We segregated the players into 6 age brackets as per the recommended business standards.
 The reason for this categorization is that a player aged 18 and a player aged 19 is treated and priced in a similar fashion provided all other metrics of measurements are same.
 ○ Category 1: 17 - 21
 ○ Category 2: 22 - 24